aws-samples/sagemaker-custom-project-templates/mlops-cdk-github-action/README.md

 ```

 8. Create GitHub secrets:
-  - If you haven't yet cloned the repository mentioned in this blog, now is the time to do so.
   - GitHub Secrets are encrypted variables that can be created within your GitHub organization or repository.
 These secrets can then be used in your GitHub Actions workflows.
   - In order to run your GitHub Actions pipelines successfully, you must create the following three required secrets in your cloned repository:
     - `AWS_ACCOUNT_OPENID_IAM_ROLE` - The ARN of the IAM role created in the previous step.